-Plan to spend 60 and 90 minutes on the premortem.
-That’s not a lot, so make the most of the time by assigning some homework beforehand so everyone shows up prepared to have a productive discussion.
+Plan to spend 60 to 90 minutes on the premortem.
+That’s not a lot.
+Make the most of the time by assigning some homework beforehand so everyone shows up prepared to have a productive discussion.
 The Pre-work section of the template includes some thought-provoking questions you can ask your team to consider before you meet.
 Then at the meeting, talk through all your answers to kick off the meeting with open minds ready to deliver fresh ideas.

 Step 2.
 Host your meeting and share an overview

 The bulk of the template maps out a rough agenda (from the brainstorming sessions to the planning steps) that you can use to structure your premortem meeting.
 Start by providing a quick overview of the project that you’re planning for and the importance of this premortem session.
 In the Project overview section of the template, there’s also space to include a link directly to your team’s project poster for additional context.
 Setting the stage this way ensures that everybody is in alignment from the start, which means you’ll have an even better discussion.

 A good chunk of your premortem meeting is going to be dedicated to brainstorming potential risks and opportunities.
 You’ll split your team into two groups.
 One will take a “glass half full” approach to think through the ways your project could succeed, and the other group will take a “glass half empty” approach to think about ways your project could fail.
 Each group will use the table under the Brainstorm section of the template to list the team members they’re working with, jot down potential wins or pitfalls (depending on which perspective they’re assigned to), and group similar ideas into themes.